katiestar99/ansible/docs/docsite/rst/scenario_guides/guide_oracle.rst

 ********
 Launch a compute instance
 =========================
-This `sample launch playbook <https://github.com/oracle/oci-ansible-modules/tree/master/samples/compute/launch_compute_instance>`_ launches a public Compute instance and then accesses the instance from an Ansible module over an SSH connection.
+This `sample launch playbook <https://github.com/oracle/oci-assible-modules/tree/master/samples/compute/launch_compute_instance>`_ launches a public Compute instance and then accesses the instance from an Assible module over an SSH connection.
 The sample illustrates how to:

 - Generate a temporary, host-specific SSH key pair.
 - Specify the public key from the key pair for connecting to the instance, and then launch the instance.